kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 end
 ```

 The MachineDeployment controller updates machines in place in a very similar way to rolling updates: by creating a new MachineSet and moving the machines from the old MS to the new one.
 We want to stress that the Machine objects won't be deleted and recreated like in the current rolling strategy.
-The MachineDeployment will just update the OwnerRefs, effectevily moving the existing Machine object from one MS to another.
+The MachineDeployment will just update the OwnerRefs, effectively moving the existing Machine object from one MS to another.
 The number of machines moved at once might be made configurable on the MachineDeployment in the same way `maxSurge` and `maxUnavailable` control this for rolling updates.

 When the new MachineSet controller sees a new Machine with an outdated spec, it updates the spec to match the one in the MS. This update is what triggers the Machine controller to start executing the external updaters.